 Dedication & Commitment

-To the people of the West, especially to those here first and those most impacted by the impacts of climate change.
-To the newcomers and visitors who come to share in the beauty of this place.
-And to do our part for humankind with our fellow citizens of the world, with whom we are facing this crisis.
+We dedicate our work to the people of the West, especially those here first and those most impacted by the impacts of climate change, to the newcomers and visitors who come to share in the beauty of this place, and to do our part for humankind with our fellow citizens of the world, with whom we are facing this crisis.

 WRA fights climate change to sustain the environment, economy, and people of the West.